Begin your healing journey at Pacific Grove Hospital. Our care teams have tools that can help you find relief and hope.

 - Expressive therapy

-As your time of discharge rolls around, you’ll be working with your loved ones and your treatment team to determine the next best steps in your aftercare planning.
+As your time of discharge from our treatment center rolls around, you’ll be working with your loved ones and your treatment team to determine the next best steps in your aftercare planning.
 Our therapist can help you locate an appropriate living space if you do not have one and assist you in obtaining gainful employment should you be unemployed.
-Many of our clients opt to join one of our intense outpatient programs; our partial hospitalization program (PHP) or our intensive outpatient program (IOP).
-Both programs allow you to continue your recovery on an outpatient basis during the day while slowly reintegrating back into your home environment in the evenings and on weekends.
-Other clients feel they’ve made such tremendous strides in our inpatient program that they’re able to return to their communities and homes with referrals to traditional outpatient therapy and connections to available community resources.
+Many of our clients opt to join one of our intense outpatient treatment options; our partial hospitalization program (PHP) or our intensive outpatient program (IOP).
+Both treatment plans allow you to continue your recovery on an outpatient basis during the day while slowly reintegrating back into your home environment in the evenings and on weekends.
+Other clients feel they’ve made such tremendous strides at our inpatient clinic that they’re able to return to their communities and homes with referrals to traditional outpatient treatment and connections to available community resources.